callsmusic/remix/CONTRIBUTING.md

 -   Copy translations of another language (one which you are comfortable translating from).
 -   Translate all of the strings to that language.
 -   Set "authors" to ["your name"].
+-   Commit with a message like "Add [language name] translations".

 # Other contributions